redhat-na-ssa/hobbyist-guide-to-rhoai/docs/05-configure-gpu-dashboards.md

 ### Rationale

-- Customers care about Metrics for utilization and even chargeback for tenants, this provides access to GPU data
+- Customers care about Metrics for utilization and even charge back for tenants, this provides access to GPU data

 ### Takeaways